Use the winget tool to install and manage applications

-Windows Package Manager winget command-line tool is bundled with Windows 11 and modern versions of Windows 10 by default as the App Installer.
+Windows Package Manager winget command-line tool is available on Windows 11 and modern versions of Windows 10 as a part of the App Installer.

 You can get App Installer from the Microsoft Store.
 If it's already installed, make sure it is updated with the latest version.

 Install winget preview version [Developers Only]

 WinGet is included in the Windows App Installer includes the production version of the winget tool.
-To try the latest Windows Package Manager features, install the latest preview build of the winget command line tool in one of the following ways:
+To try the latest Windows Package Manager features, you can install the latest preview build of the winget command line tool in one of the following ways:

 Use a Microsoft Account (MSA), work, school or Azure Active Directory (AAD) account to sign up for the Windows Insider Dev Channel.
 The Windows Insider Dev Channel includes automatic updates of new preview versions from the Microsoft Store.